Thelsare/rn-assignment6-11124414/README.md

 # rn-assignment6-11124414

-# Welcome To My E-commerce Mobile Application :star:
+#  :star: Welcome To My E-commerce Mobile Application :star:
+ ## Here Is A Brief Description Of How Each Component Works :fire: